univention/univention-corporate-server/doc/manual/central-management-umc/login.rst

 It's one variant for using single sign-on in the portal and the UCS management system.
 This section describes how to use it with UCS.

+.. _central-management-umc-login-single-sign-on-oidc-requirements:

 Requirements
 """"""""""""

 Before you can use OIDC for single sign-on, you must meet the following requirements:

 #.
-You must at least have :uv:erratum:`5.0x947` installed throughout your UCS domain.
+You must at least have :uv:erratum:`5.0x1118` installed throughout your UCS domain.

    For information about how to upgrade, refer to :ref:`software-ucs-updates`.